willkg/pip-stale/README.rst

 Goals of pip-stale:

-1. works with a ``requirements.in`` file
+1. works with command-line specified packages, ``requirements.in`` files, and the environment
-2. tells you which dependencies are stale and the most recent versions for all later major versions are available--works with dependencies when you're using LTS or are locked into an older major version
+2. tells you which dependencies are stale, latest version, latest minor version, and latest patch version--this helps with dependencies when you're using LTS or are locked into an older major version
 3. straight-forward to use